beluga-314/Reinforcement-Learning/README.md

 # Reinforcement-Learning
-This repo includes the course project of RL (E1 277) course
+This repo includes the assignments and course project of RL (E1 277) course